-The Kenya Citizenship and Immigration Act, 2011outlines provisions for the registration and regulation of Kenyan diaspora organizations. outlines provisions relating to citizenship; issuance of travel documents; immigration and for connected purposes and inter alia, the Act provides for dual citizenship, allowing Kenyan diaspora to hold citizenship in another country while retaining their Kenyan citizenship.
+The Kenya Citizenship and Immigration Act, 2011 outlines provisions relating to citizenship; issuance of travel documents; immigration and connected purposes.
+The Act provides for dual citizenship, allowing Kenyan diaspora to hold citizenship in another country while retaining their Kenyan citizenship.